Doop (song)

 "Doop" is an instrumental by Dutch Eurodance group Doop.
 It was released on 28 February 1994, by Clubstitute Records, as the first single from their debut album, Circus Doop (1994).
 The song consists of a Charleston-based big band number set against a house backing track and has only three words: Doopi, Doopi, Doop.
-"Doop" achieved success in several countries, including the United Kingdom, where it spent three weeks atop the UK Singles Chart as well as topping the UK Dance Singles chart.
+"Doop" achieved success in several countries, including the United Kingdom, where it spent three weeks atop the UK Singles Chart.
 In the United States, the song reached number two on the Billboard Dance Club Play chart.
 Two main versions (each with its own corresponding radio edit) were issued under the names of two different big bands, with the "Urge 2 Merge radio mix" combining sections of both.
 In 2005, the song was covered by Looney Tunez vs. Doop.

 Background and release

 Dutch musicians Ferry Ridderhof and Peter Garnefski composed, arranged, and produced the song, which was recorded in November and December 1993 at their Residance Studio, located in the living room of Ridderhof's home in Kijkduin, The Hague.
-They got the idea after visiting house parties in and around The Hague and hearing house tracks with 130-135 beats per minute.
-They told in an 1994-interview, "What impressed us at the mellow house parties was the way people were dancing—with their hands kind of waving, like the Charleston was danced in the 1920s and 1930s.
+They got the idea after visiting house parties in and around The Hague and hearing house tracks with 130–135 beats per minute.
+They told in a 1994 interview, "What impressed us at the mellow house parties was the way people were dancing—with their hands kind of waving, like the Charleston was danced in the 1920s and 1930s.
 That was our main source of inspiration for 'Doop'."

-The song was played by Dave Durell during a collaboration with Pete Tong on BBC Radio 1's Essential Mix programme on 25th December 1993.
-It is likely this was its first radio play before its February 1994 release.

 Ridderhof and Garnefski asked three local-musicians to play Charleston-type music.
 They recorded it, and mixed fragments with their own house music.
 The first version appeared on a 12-inch vinyl maxi-single which was sent to 500 outlets of the Dutch dance scene, receiving rave reactions from underground house DJs.
-The duo described "Doop" as "a happy, 130 beats-per-minute house production with strong charleston influences."
+The duo described "Doop" as "a happy, 130 beats-per-minute house production with strong charleston influences".
 After the song's success in their native Netherlands, 25 UK labels wanted to release it in the UK.
 Citybeat won the competition and the song became a UK number-one hit for three weeks on the UK Singles Chart, cullminating in sales of close to 500,000 units with the added bonus of compilation spin-offs.
 After it topped the UK chart, it caused a Charleston revival in young and old sections of the British population.
 Before the song was released in the US and Japan in the middle of 1994, it sold nearly 1 million copies in Europe.
 The international chart impact of "Doop" surprised the duo.
 Peter Garnefski told, "Of course, we know that it is a strong composition.
 However, we didn't expect that it would become such a huge chart-crasher."